Lincoln's Inn Fields: History

 Another seventeenth-century survival is now 66 Lincoln's Inn Fields, which was built for Lord Powis and known as Powis House.
 The charter of the Bank of England was sealed there on 27 July 1694.
 It was in 1705 acquired by the Duke of Newcastle (whereupon it became known as Newcastle House) who had it remodelled by Sir John Vanbrugh (following earlier work by Christopher Wren after a fire in 1684).
 It remains substantially in its form of c.
 1700, although a remodelling in 1930 by Edwin Lutyens gives it a curiously pastiche appearance.

 As London fashion moved west, Lincoln's Inn Fields was left to rich lawyers who were attracted by its proximity to the Inns of Court.
 In this way the former Newcastle House became in 1790 the premises of the firm of solicitors Farrer & Co, which is still there: their clients include Queen Elizabeth II.

 The Lincoln's Inn Fields Theatre was located in the Fields from 1661 to 1848, when it was demolished.
 This, originally called the Duke's Theatre, was created by converting Lisle's Tennis Court.
 The theatre presented the first paid public performances of Henry Purcell's Dido and Aeneas in 1700, John Gay's The Beggar's Opera in January 1728, and George Frideric Handel's final two operas in 1740 and 1741.

 Lincoln's Inn Fields was the site, in 1683, of the public beheading of Lord William Russell, son of the first Duke of Bedford, following his implication in the Rye House Plot for the attempted assassination of King Charles II.
 The executioner was Jack Ketch, who made such a poor job of it that four axe blows were required before the head was separated from the body; after the first stroke, Russell looked up and said to him "You dog, did I give you 10 guineas to use me so inhumanely?".

 Sometime after 1735 the Fields were enclosed within an iron railing, on account of the then Master of the Rolls, Sir Joseph Jekyll, being ridden over by a horse.
-An alternative version of the story claims that Jekyll was attacked for his support of an Act of Parliament raising the price of gin.
+An alternative version of the story claims that Jekyll was attacked for his support of an act of Parliament (the Gin Act 1736) raising the price of gin.

 From 1750 to 1992, the solicitors Frere Cholmeley were in premises on the north side of Lincoln's Inn Fields, after which their buildings were taken over by a leading set of commercial barristers' chambers, known as Essex Court Chambers after their own former premises at 4 Essex Court in the Temple.
 Essex Court Chambers now occupy five buildings, nos.
 24–28 Lincoln's Inn Fields.
 Other barristers' chambers, including leading family law chambers 1GC Family Law, have since then also set up in Lincoln's Inn Fields, but solicitors' firms still outnumber them there.